 - For having certain safety or anti-theft features (a LoJack system, for example)

-- For simply for having a new car
+- For simply for having a new vehicle

-Adams called out "pay-as-you-drive" telematics programs, like Progressive's Snapshot or Allstate's Drivewise, which can monitor driving habits and give discounts based on your safe driving record.
+Adams called out “pay-as-you-drive” telematics programs, like Progressive’s Snapshot or Allstate’s Drivewise, which can monitor driving habits and give discounts based on your safe driving record.
 Relatedly, young drivers or new drivers who are students with good grades may receive discounts, as well.

-Mind the gap.
 Gap insurance, that is.
-If your car is stolen or totaled a few months into ownership, gap insurance covers the difference between the money you still owe on your car loan, and the insurance payout you'd get if your car was totaled.
+If your car is stolen or totaled a few months into ownership, gap insurance covers the difference between the money you still owe on your car loan, and the insurance payout you’d get if your vehicle was totaled.